twilio/flex-plugins-api/packages/flex-plugins-api-client/README.md

 #### list(pluginId)

 This endpoint lists all plugin versions of the given plugin.
+The `pluginId` can either be the unique name or the plugin sid.

 #### latest(pluginId)

-This endpoints returns the latest plugin version (by the date created) of the given plugin.
+This endpoint returns the latest plugin version (by the date created) of the given plugin.
+The `pluginId` can either be the unique name or the plugin sid.

 #### get(pluginId, versionId)

 This endpoint fetches the provided plugin version.
+The `pluginId` can either be the unique name or the plugin sid and the `versionId` can either be the version or the plugin version sid.

 #### create(pluginId, requestObject)

 This endpoint creates a new plugin version.
+The `pluginId` can either be the unique name or the plugin sid.

 ### ConfigurationsClient